As I See it | Karen Perry, CFRE | Senior Consultant

 About the Author

 Karen Perry, CFRE, approaches her clients with a deep understanding of the work of growing a development program over time, as well as experience addressing broad nonprofit management concerns.
-Prior to joining M. Gale, Karen spent more than 10 years in lead development roles with two organizations in Atlanta, Georgia.
+Prior to joining M. Gale, Karen spent more than 10 years in lead development roles with two organizations in Atlanta, Georgia, followed by 8 years as an independent fundraising consultant to organizations in Atlanta and Fort Worth.
 Her experience includes annual giving, major gifts, grant writing and events, as well as marketing, strategic planning, planned giving, and capital campaigns.
-She also has served as an independent fundraising consultant.
 Karen is a member of the Association of Fundraising Professionals and has served on the boards of the Fort Worth Metro Chapter and the Greater Atlanta Chapter.
 She is a member of the Junior League of Fort Worth and serves on committees at her church and on the PTA of her children’s school.

 Have questions for Karen?
 Email her at email@example.com.